-Societies, university-wide balls and sport form the backbone of social life in the cobbled cathedral city.
-Although bijou in size, Durham offers a range of student-friendly nights out, while nearby Newcastle has nightlife on a grander scale.
+Although bijou, Durham offers a range of student-friendly nights out, while nearby Newcastle has nightlife on a grander scale.

 What is Durham University’s reputation?

-Up two places to rank 5th in our main academic table’s tightly-packed top ten, Durham is shortlisted for University of the Year 2025.
-A research-intensive institution, it ranks 89th in the 2025 QS World University Rankings and is in the top 200 of Times Higher Education’s 2024 global rankings.
-In our domestic research quality index, which is based on results of the latest Research Excellence Framework (REF 2021), Durham is 23rd, a drop of seven places compared with its performance in the previous national assessment, REF 2014.
+Up two places to rank third in our main academic table’s top ten, Durham is a research-intensive university.
+It is 94= in the QS World University Rankings 2026 and reaches 172= in the Times Higher Education global rankings for 2025.
+In our UK research quality index, based on REF 2021 results, Durham is 23rd.
 Some of the best results were in education and geography; archaeology; and forensic science.
 Classics and ancient history; theology; and sports science also did well.
+Teaching is all in person rather than online.

 What are Durham University’s entry requirements — and my chances of getting in?